nitrologic/roha/roha.md

 ### /save

 Save the current conversation history.

 Creates a snapshot file of the conversation.

-### /config

-Toggle configuration flags (like ANSI rendering or auto-dump on start).

-Adjust settings to suit current preferences.

 ### /time

 Display the current system time.

-Helps User verify system status.
+Helps user verify system status.

-### /history

-List a summary of recent conversation entries.
-Provides a quick overview of chat history.

-### /cd

-Change the working directory.
-User can navigate to a desired directory for file operations.

-### /dir
+### /help

-List the contents of the current working directory.
-Helps user view available files and folders to share.
+If you are reading this file, it may be due to the use of this command.

+If you still need help visit the project page.